If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 Error Handler

-The Japanese version of the game will crash with a "DISC ERROR" if it tries to load something invalid.
+The Japanese version will crash with a "DISC ERROR" if it tries to load something invalid.
 This frequently appears if the debug mode's walk-through-walls feature is used to walk off the edge of a map that doesn't have any exits on its borders.
 This seems to have been removed from the US version.

 Regional Differences